HOGENT-Web/csharp/chapters/introduction/slides/presentation.md

 - Invoice
 - ...

-These classes should always reside in a separate **Class Library** so they're sharable between multiple applications and can be distributed via NuGet.
+These classes should always reside in a separate **Class Library** so they're shareable between multiple applications and can be distributed via NuGet.

 > Class Libraries cannot run by themselves they need to be referenced by a runnable project (e.g. Console App).
 ---